matter-labs/zksync-web-era-docs/docs/dev/developer-guides/bridging/bridging-asset.md

 ```
 ### Deposit ERC20 tokens

-To deposit ERC20 tokens you can use the same method but pass the `approveERC20: true` option, here's an example:
+To deposit ERC20 tokens, use the same method but pass the `approveERC20: true` option.
+Here's an example:

 ```ts
 import { Wallet, Provider } from "zksync-web3";